#1 Home Improvement Retailer

 Start Seeds Indoors

-If you're eager to get growing or would like more control in the care and feeding of seedlings, start your seeds indoors in your own plant nursery.
+If you'd like more control over your seedlings' journey or you're eager to get growing, start your seeds indoors in your own plant nursery.
 In general, you can plant seeds indoors about a month before you can do it outside.
-Like direct sow, you push the seeds into the soil as directed on the seed packet, but that's where the similarities end.
+Like direct sow, you push the seeds into the soil as directed on the seed package, but that's where the similarities end.
+Seed trays make it easier to transplant later.

-You're responsible for giving them quality substitutes for rain and sunlight.
-Keep your seeds warm with heat mats and grow lights, water them carefully with a spray bottle or watering can, then thin them as they germinate in groups of three.
+You're responsible for giving them quality substitutes for rain and sun.
+Keep your seeds warm with heat mats and grow lights, water them carefully with a watering can or spray bottle, then thin them as they germinate in groups of three.
 Give them a boost with a gently blowing fan as they lengthen into sprouts if you'd like.
 Harden them off to get them used to outdoor conditions, then transplant them into your garden when they're big enough.

 Transplant Young Plants Into Their New Homes